Welcome to your Family Dental Care Inc., Dental Plan We are so happy to have the opportunity to serve your dental needs.

 With your written permission an authorized representative or provider can file for you.
 If a provider supports you in a complaint, we will not take any negative action against him/her.
 When receiving a complaint, we will try to make things better.
 Call Customer Service at (503) 644-2663 or toll free at (888) 350-0996 (TTY) 711.

-Member can file grievance and/or appeal in writing or orally.
-(If oral don’t need to follow-up in writing).
+- Members can file a complaint or grievance in writing or orally.
+(If orally you do not need to follow-up in writing.)

 Family Dental Care, Inc.